oncomouse/courses/2020/engl460fall2020/06-remote.md

 Above this list of changes, is a field labelled "Message."
 We can type our commit message here.
 Then we press <kbd>Ctrl+Enter</kbd> on Windows or <kdb>Command+Enter</kbd> on macOS to commit our change.
 When that happens, we have updated our local repository.
 Moreover, GitHub now knows that our local repository is one commit (or more) ahead of the remote master repository.
 To fix this, we can issue a "Push."
 In the "Source Control" pane, above the commit message field, clicking on the "..." button will bring up a menu that contains a submenu labelled "Push/Pull."
 From this sub-menu, we can click "Sync," which will push our changes out to our remote repository.

 Sync performs an additional task: if others are working on the same repository as us (or if you make changes in your web browser directly on the remote master; or edit a different clone on a different computer), our current local repository will become "behind" the remote master.
 In GitHub, we "pull" these remote changes down to our local repository, in order to catch up to the master.
 In VSCode, pushing and pulling is squashed into one function called sync, so you can just use that menu option.
-You can also run "Git: Sync" from the command palette (<kbd>Ctrl+P</kbd> on Windows; <kbd>Command+P</kbd> on macOS).
+You can also run "Git: Sync" from the command palette (<kbd>Ctrl+Shift+P</kbd> on Windows; <kbd>Command+Shift+P</kbd> on macOS).

 ![Committing Changes Using VSCode](./images/06-vscode-push.gif) {:.text-center}

 *Note:* You can also click in the "Synchronize Changes" panel in the bottom menu to sync changes, as I do in the GIF.
 That panel will also show you how many commits ahead and behind of the remote master your repo is.

+### Saving is Not Committing

+The biggest change from working on GitHub in your web browser to working with a locally cloned repository in VSCode is in saving.
+When in the browser, any time you save changes to a file, those changes are committed to your repository.
+Locally, changing a file just changes it locally.
+The changed file will be noted by GitHub as an untracked change.
+Only when you commit these untracked changes do you they become part of the history of your repository.

+This difference means that you do not have to make a commit every time you change a file.
+In fact, you shouldn't.
+Only commit things to your local repository when they seem to be working.
+Or, at the end of a work session, so that you don't lose what you are working on.

+Similarly, only push commits to your remote master repository when the local commits are all working and everything has been tested to your liking.

+It is ok, even normal, to have untracked changes in your repository.
+It is how we build larger, inter-related commits that track the new features in our project, rather than merely tracking every time we change a file.

 ## Getting Jekyll Working Locally